 As long as the asset passes the sole-purpose test and your SMSF complies with ATO regulations, you will have much more flexibility in your investment choices.

 Operating a SMSF gives you access to various super tax benefits.
 Unlike regular income, tax on super income is capped at 15% during the accumulation phase, with no tax obligations in the pension phase.
 This means that you get a nice tax break on any income that your super investments generate.
 Getting maximum tax benefits from your SMSF can be complex, so it’s worth consulting a good tax accountant.
+To help you not to miss any common tax deductions, we have put together this handy list for you.

 Include family members